Prairie Public Television: Analog-to-digital conversion

+Prairie Public's stations converted to digital during the 2009 analog-to-digital transition on a staggered basis.
+KBME-TV, KSRE and KJRE shut down their analog transmitters on February 17, 2009, with all three remaining on their pre-transition digital signals (UHF channel 22, UHF channel 40 and UHF channel 20, respectively).
+KFME, KGFE, KDSE and KWSE shut down their analog transmitters on June 12, 2009.
+KFME's digital signal relocated from pre-transition UHF channel 23 to VHF channel 13; KGFE's digital signal relocated from pre-transition UHF channel 56 to UHF channel 15; KDSE's digital signal relocated from pre-transition UHF channel 20 to VHF channel 9; and KWSE's digital signal remained on pre-transition UHF channel 51.
+KCGE-DT and KMDE were digital-only stations when they signed on, but both temporarily suspended transmissions during the transition process.

 Cable and satellite

-Prairie Public is carried on all cable systems in North Dakota, as well as on a number of cable systems in northwestern Minnesota and eastern Montana.
+Prairie Public is carried on many cable systems in North Dakota, as well as on a number of cable systems in northwestern Minnesota and eastern Montana.
 In Manitoba, Prairie Public is carried by Shaw Cable on most systems south of the Interlake (including Winnipeg), and by Westman across southwest Manitoba.
 MTS carries Prairie Public on their phone-line service, MTS TV.
 In Ontario, Shaw Cable carries Prairie Public in Kenora.

 On satellite, KFME is carried on the Fargo/Grand Forks DirecTV and Dish Network local feeds, while KBME is carried on the Bismarck/Minot/Williston/Dickinson DirecTV and Dish Network feeds.